A few years ago, when we

 articles for newsletters and local newspapers, or it can mean writing a book.

-industry and in every community, there are online and hard-copy publications
+In every industry and in every community, there are publications looking for

-looking for content.
-Find a list of all those publications within your
+content.
+Find a list of all the publications within your particular niche

-community.
-Then ask if they would publish an article on an issue of particular
+they would publish an article on an issue of particular concern to their

-concern to their readers.
-It could be a column on child abuse in a school PTA
+readers.
+It could be a column on child abuse in a school PTA newsletter, or an

-newsletter, or an article on the effects of eco-tourism for the local lifestyle
+article on the effects of eco-tourism for the local lifestyle magazine.

-posts, articles, newspaper editorials, and such is effective for a number of
+editorials, and such is effective for a number of reasons.

 - You will have the